 Studies managerial decision-making viewpoints of the marketing channel as seen through the eyes of marketing management.
 Includes utilization of policies and procedures concerned with the purchase of raw materials, components and finished products and the distribution channels managed to get the product to the consumer.
 Emphasis is on the nature, type and role of marketing institutions.
-Every other year.
+Campus: Fall, even years; WOL: January.
 Prerequisite: BU 251.